Bounds on Ultralight Dark Matter from NANOGrav: Introduction

 \section{Introduction}

 The detection of the stochastic gravitational wave background (SGWB) by pulsar timing array (PTA) observations would be monumental because it could provide direct evidence of the existence of SuperMassive Black Hole (SMBH) binaries and further confirm the predictions of general relativity.
-Three major PTA collaborations are currently looking for SGWB: the European Pulsar Timing Array (\EPTA)~\cite{Antoniadis:2023rey,Antoniadis:2023zhi}, the Parkes Pulsar Timing Array (\PPTA)~\cite{Reardon:2023gzh} and \NANO~\cite{NANOGrav:2023hfp}.
+The major PTA collaborations currently looking for SGWB are: the European Pulsar Timing Array (\EPTA) ~\cite{Antoniadis:2023rey,Antoniadis:2023zhi}, the Parkes Pulsar Timing Array (\PPTA)~\cite{Reardon:2023gzh, Reardon:2023zen, Zic:2023gta}, \NANO~\cite{NANOGrav:2023hfp}, the MeerKAT Pulsar Timing Array~\cite{Miles:2022lkg}, the Indian Pulsar Timing Array (InPTA)~\cite{EPTA:2023xxk}, the Chinese Pulsar Timing Array (CPTA)~\cite{Xu:2023wog}, and the International Pulsar timing array(IPTA) that combines the data from several PTA experiments~\cite{InternationalPulsarTimingArray:2023mzf}.
 On a more specific level, PTAs use the precise timing measurements of highly stable millisecond pulsars to detect modulations in the propagation of light caused by Gravitational Waves (GWs).
 Such modulations are correlated with the angular separation of the pulsars as noted by Hellings and Down~\cite{Hellings:1983fr} and have recently been confirmed by the \NANO\ collaboration~\cite{NANOGrav:2023hfp}.

 The measured SGWB is approximately consistent with the gravitational wave background (GWB) produced by inspiralling SMBH binaries.
 Importantly, SMBHs with masses ranging from $10^5$ to $10^{10}$ $M_{\odot}$ reside at the centers of galaxies.
 Throughout the hierarchical process of structure coalescing, these galaxies might merge and give rise to SMBH binaries, at the late stages of the merger event \cite{Begelman:1980vb, McConnell:2012hz}.
 Eventually, towards the end of their evolution, SMBH binaries produce gravitational waves in the nHz frequency band that is detected by PTAs.
 If the SMBH binary evolution is driven solely by the loss of orbital energy to gravitational waves, then the SGWB is described by a \textit{characteristic strain} $h_c$ with power-law behaviour in frequency $h_c(f)\propto f^{-2/3}$~\cite{Phinney:2001di}, although a realistic modeling of the astrophysical environment surrounding the binaries predicts slightly more attenuated power-laws~\cite{NANOGrav:2023hfp}.
+Moreover, potential systematic effects in pulsar noise modeling could lead to alterations in the spectrum (see e.g.~\cite{Reardon:2023gzh}).